CodeWithOz/arabic2english/README.md

 The parser:

-- Only goes up to the quadrillions, although higher numbers can easily be extended.
+- Only goes up to the quadrillions (18 digits), although higher numbers can easily be extended.
 See the
   [Larger Than Quadrillions](#larger-than-quadrillions) section for more information.